Graduate Student Funding

 Philip E. Mosely and John H. Backer Fellowship

-The Mosely/Baker Fellowship is awarded to outstanding graduate students in the field of Soviet/Post-Soviet Studies.
-There is a preference for a student specializing in Political Science, however all graduate students are eligible.
+The Mosely/Backer Fellowship is awarded to outstanding graduate students in the field of Soviet/Post-Soviet Studies.
+There is a preference for a student specializing in political science; however all graduate students are eligible.

 Jaan Pennar Fellowship Fund for Baltic Studies